 The Church with its self-imposed restrictions on a natural sex life is having its own sexual abuse epidemic, as we all now know in spite of years of collusion and cover-ups.
 It shows the human need for normal sexual relationships between people.
 That is something that priests, bishops, cardinals and even nuns, for that matter, are denied.

 The misogynistic attitude of the Church against women is another factor.
 Any group or system that treats women as second-class human beings always has rape and abuse problems.
-Look at rigid and fundamentalist Islamic sects and even the U.S. military with its similar male dominated culture and, I doubt coincidentally, culture of raping female service members and downplaying the crisis.
+Look at rigid and fundamentalist Islamic sects and even the U.S.

 Likewise, Fundamentalist Christians see women as little more than servants to men, meant to stay home "barefoot and pregnant."
 They are not seen as complete people with dreams of becoming this or that, desires, or even fully having their own rights.
 Not being considered equal they are not allowed to be priests, bishops, cardinals, or even have a chance at becoming pontiff.